 Welcome to Pippington

 Pippington is a town somewhere between Downton Abbey and Storybrooke of Once Upon A Time.
-It is a place where the magical is possible, but hardly sensible, and is really better left ignored.
-However, it is difficult to ignore magic when pumpkins start turning to carriages in one’s backyard, one’s brother appears to now be a frog, or completed shoes start appearing on the shop counter after only being imagined the night before.
+It is a place where magic exists, but most folks remain ignorant as they go along in their daily lives.
+However, it is difficult to ignore magic when kidnapped by a mermaid, one’s brother appears to now be a frog, or completed shoes start appearing on the shop counter after only being imagined the night before.

-Shoemaker Peter Talbot needs a little magic.
-Cheap, factory made, shoes are putting him out of business, his nagging sisters will never let him rest, and his efforts to find true love are constantly thwarted by worldly fickleness.
+Peter Talbot could use a little magic.
+Cheap factory-made shoes are putting his shop out of business, his nagging sisters will never let him rest, and his efforts to find true love are constantly thwarted by worldly fickleness.
 However, the gift of a wild primrose and a shipment of rare griffin skin are about to change everything.
-When beautiful handmade shoes begin appearing in his shop every morning, Peter is determined to find the source.
-What he finds instead will be far more exciting and wondrous than he could ever imagine.
+When beautiful, handmade shoes begin appearing in his shop every morning, Peter is determined to find his secret helper.
+What he finds introduces him to adventure and the hidden world of magic in Pippington.

-The True Bride and the Shoemaker is the first of The Pippington Tales, introducing a city full of magic and everyday fairy tales for those willing to see them.
+The True Bride and the Shoemaker is the first of The Pippington Tales, based on The Elves and the Shoemaker and other fairy tales.

 Evelyn Havish is through waiting for Henry Kingston to look up from his ledgers and propose.
 But, when Henry’s brother Jack is transformed into a frog and trapped in a well, Evelyn must join the rescue.
 Armed with her training as a lady and a solid punch, Evelyn must outwit a scheming heiress, wrestle an octopus, and kiss far more frogs than a girl should be expected to.
 As she dives deeper into a hidden world of magic, she discovers Jack may not be the one who needs saving.

-The Lady and the Frog is the second book in the Pippington Tales.
+The Lady and the Frog is the second book in the Pippington Tales but can be read alone.

 One fateful night, a child named Adeline lies alone in the snow.
 Fading into sleep, her only warmth comes from her matches and the embers of her hidden magic.
 As she succumbs to the cold of death, she is saved by Rompell, a stranger from a land of deserts and magic with secrets of his own.